mnbao1975/go-learning/README.md

 # go-learning

-Currently in order to open multi services (subdirectories) we should open one subdirectory in a seperate VS Code window.
+Currently in order to work with multi services (subdirectories) in VS Code we should open each of them in a seperate window.
 If not it will show some error